Skip to content

 There are three options to consider:

 • Delete content that is low quality: publications that can damage your DA (Domain Authority).
-This includes posts with keyword stuffing, low-quality guest posts or excess of outbound links.
+This includes posts with keyword stuffing, low-quality guest posts, or an excess of outbound links.
 Make sure you create redirections when deleting posts.

-• Update & optimize content: publications that were relevant in the past, but now are outdated or have low engagement , and posts that have a lot of potential if you fix some SEO errors.
+• Update & optimize content: publications that were relevant in the past, but now are outdated or have low engagement, and posts that have a lot of potential if you fix some SEO errors.
 Use Google Search Console to find pages that have a lot of keyword impressions, but not as good on rankings.
-When updating posts, check if links works correctly, and fix broken links, ensure that images are optimized for SEO, delete obsolete information…
+When updating posts, check if links work correctly, and fix broken links, ensure that images are optimized for SEO, and delete obsolete information…

 4. Check results & Adjust your content strategy if needed